liam2/liam2/doc/usersguide/source/model.rst

         entity-name2:
             ...

-We use YAML as the description language.
-Indentation and the use of ":" are important.
+As we use YAML as the description language, indentation and the use of ":" are important.

 fields
 ------

 The fields hold the information of each member in the entity.
 That information is global in a run of the model.
 Every process defined in that entity can use and change the value.

 LIAM 2 handles three types of fields: